 Passengers who are taking a connecting flight to Singapore

-The 72 hours will be counted from the scheduled departure of the flight from the first embarkation point of the traveller’s journey to Singapore.
-For example, if the passenger’s flight itinerary is Seattle-Los Angeles-Singapore, the Covid-19 PCR test must be taken within 72 hours before the scheduled departure of the flight from Seattle.
+(i) If the scheduled transit duration is within 24 hours, the 72 hours will be counted from the scheduled day of departure of the passenger’s first point of embarkation in his journey to Singapore.
+For example, if the passenger’s flight itinerary is Los Angeles-Tokyo-Singapore and his transit duration in Tokyo is within 24 hours, the Covid-19 PCR test must be taken within 72 hours before the scheduled day of departure of his flight from Los Angeles.
+Or,

 Please note the above requirements also apply to Singapore Citizens and permanent residents.
 The following travellers are exempted from taking the pre-departure test: